sc-forks/metacoin/README.md

-# metacoin
-Coverage for the default truffle project
+## Coverage for the default truffle project